 As dogs age, their owners may find they just don’t have the same vitality they once did.
 It’s often attributed to getting older but it could be a sign of nutritional deficiencies in the diet that are not yet fully understood.

 Below are some nutrients that are found in a properly balanced raw diet but are often missing from commercially prepared pet foods.
-Don’t leave these important nutrients out!
+If your dog is missing out on these critical nutrients, consider supplementing their diet with K9 Platinum multivitamins and minerals!

 Cooking food denatures live enzymes and can cause enzyme deficiency in your dog.
 A raw diet naturally provides enzymes that dogs have obtained during millions of years of evolutionary growth.
 Access to live enzymes allows the DNA of the cells to maintain its integrity.